 If a tax lien certificate has been sold against your New Jersey home, you are not out of options — but the clock is running.
 Under N.J.S.A.
-54:5, every homeowner in the state has a statutory right of redemption that, when exercised correctly, extinguishes the lien and stops the foreclosure process cold.
+54:5, every homeowner in the state has a statutory right of redemption that, when exercised correctly, extinguishes the lien and stops the tax sale foreclosure process cold.
 This 2026 guide walks through the exact steps to redeem a tax lien in New Jersey, the amounts involved, and the common traps that cost homeowners their homes.

 Redemption is the legal process of paying off a tax lien certificate holder — typically a third-party investor who bought the lien at your municipality’s annual tax sale — in full, along with statutory interest and allowable costs.
 Once the tax collector receives the redemption payment, the lien is released, the foreclosure action (if filed) is dismissed, and the property’s title is cleared of that specific encumbrance.